Analysis | Over and over and over, arrested rioters say what spurred them: Trump

 It’s worth noting that these are the known testimonials.
 That so many suspects are still sought by law enforcement serves as a reminder that other similar arguments may still emerge.

-What Trump’s attorneys hope to show is that Trump’s actions before and on Jan.
-6 do not constitute incitement to insurrection -- that the trial itself addresses a constitutional debate that has no validity or, perhaps, urgency.
+Trump’s attorneys hope to show that Trump’s actions before and on Jan.
+6 do not constitute incitement to insurrection, and that the trial itself addresses a constitutional debate that has no validity or, perhaps, urgency.

 But we are still very much at the front end of understanding what happened that day, and we have a surfeit of evidence to suggest that Trump played a central role.
 This doesn’t prove the prosecutors’ case in the impeachment trial.
 It does, however, serve as another reminder that for all of its complexity, the day’s events hinged on the then-president of the United States.